-In this article we will be looking into examples to count words or numbers in Excel using different formulas to return the count of Excel cell.
+In this article, we will be looking into examples to count words or numbers in Excel using different formulas to return the count of Excel cells.

 While doing data analysis on an excel spreadsheet or building an Excel dashboard, we get into a situation where you are looking to extract essential information from a data set.
 Counting letters, numbers, and blank is part of the analysis.

 While writing this I used Office 365, however, anyone using Excel 2016, Excel 2013, and even prior editions of Excel should be able to follow along with the content.